Anandhfullstack/FLASKCRUD/README.md

 # FLASKCRUD - WEB APPLICATION
-This is simple Flask create, retrieve, update and delete operation.

 Base table operation of ORM tool - SQLAlchemy also used in this implementation

+By using flask, you can explore basic operation such as

+create
+retrieve
+update
+delete